oam-dev/rudr/docs/quickstart/quickstart.md

   name: first-app
 spec:
   components:
-  - name: nginx-component-v1
+    - name: helloworld-python-v1
-    instanceName: first-app-nginx
+      instanceName: first-app-helloworld-python-v1
       parameterValues:
-      - name: poet
+        - name: target
-        value: Eliot
+          value: Scylla
-      - name: poem
+        - name: port
-        value: The Wasteland
+          value: '9999'
       traits:
         - name: ingress
           parameterValues:
             - name: hostname
               value: example.com
             - name: path
               value: /
             - name: service_port
-            value: 80
+              value: 9999
 ```

-This is an example of an application composed of a singular component that has an ingress trait with an address of `example.com` and a service port of `80`.
+This is an example of an application composed of a singular component that has an ingress trait with an address of `example.com` and a service port of `9999`.

 To install this application configuration, use `kubectl`: